 Should be taken by all college prep students.
 One of the main contributions of this course is the development of proper and correct reasoning and problem solving.
-Also, problems related to plane geometry and applications are studied.
+Problems related to plane geometry and applications are studied.

-INTERMEDIATE ALGEBRA - 31111 Prerequisite: Geometry and teacher recommendation
+INTERMEDIATE ALGEBRA - 31111 Prerequisite: Basic Geometry or Geometry and teacher recommendation